-Famously known as the abode of gods and goddesses, Himachal Pradesh is home to these eight shakti peethas that have been source of divine power for centuries.
+Famously known as the abode of gods and goddesses, Himachal Pradesh is home to these eight shakti peethas that have been a source of divine power for centuries.
 These beautiful temples situated high on hilltops are famous for various reasons.
 Most of these temples are one of the 51 Shakti Peethas located in the hills.

-1) Jwala Mata Ji
+Jwala Mata Ji

 One of the most famous 51 Shakti Peethas, Jwala Ji temple is a shrine of eternal flame even emperors and time couldn’t extinguish.
-Th goddess Jwalamukhi with flaming mouth, also known as flaming goddess, is worshiped in the shrine.
+The goddess Jwalamukhi with flaming mouth, also known as flaming goddess, is worshiped in the shrine.
 According to Indian mythology tongue of Maa Sati fell here.
 Apart from that, the idols of goddess Siddhida Ambika and Lord Shiva sit here.

 The Chamunda Devi temple is located in Kangra district of Himachal Pradesh.
 It is believed that the battle described in the Devi Mahatmya took place.
 According to the legends, Kali killed the two generals of Shumbha and Nishumba called Chand and Mund.
 This is where Kali received the name Chamunda.
 To commend the godless Kali’s great achievement, Ambika declared that she would now be worshipped as Chamunda.

 The temple is dedicated to goddess Vajreshwari Devi.
-The goddess Sati Parvati is worshiped in the form of Pindi.
+The goddess Sati Parvati is worshipped in the form of Pindi.
 According to legend, the goddess got injured while fighting and finally killing the demon Mahishasur.
 The wounds of the goddess were cured by applying butter.
-Sincer then, the tradition is alive and realized on Makar Sakranti every year.
+Since then, the tradition is alive and realized on Makar Sakranti every year.

 Thousands of devotees flock to the Mata Chintpurni temple to seek blessings of the goddess.
-The legend has it the temple was erected at its place after the goddess revealed herself to one of her devotees named Mayi Das.
+The legend says that the temple was erected at its place after the goddess revealed herself to one of her devotees named Mayi Das.
 The place still has the Idol/pindi of the goddess without head.
 The pious image is of Chinnmastika, which literary means the goddess without head.

 Sheetla Mata temple is situated in Gehrwin, Bilaspur.
 Like the Golden Temple, Sheetla Mata temple is also built in the middle of a large water pool.
 A pathway made of concrete leads a pilgrim to the temple.
-It is believed that the idol of the deity was sculpted at Makhowal, Anandpur Sahib.
+It is believed that idol of the deity was sculpted at Makhowal, Anandpur Sahib.
 Sheetla Mata is believed to be the younger sister of goddess Badol Devi.

 People believe the goddess likes cool and peaceful environment, this is why the temple is situated amidst watery surroundings.
 The goddess is known for warding off heat from her devotee’s body.
-Diseases like small pox and chicken pox are believed to be the manifestation of the Goddess in human’s body.
+Diseases like smallpox and chickenpox are believed to be the manifestation of the Goddess in human’s body.

-6) Naina Devi Mata
+Naina Devi Mata

 The temple of Shri Naina Devi Mata is situated on a hilltop in Bilaspur district of Himachal Pradesh.
 The temple premises, which are well connected through a ropeway offer an extended view of the Gobind Sagar Lake – a man-made lake on Sutlej River.
 The ropeway that connects the temple to the foothills takes pilgrims across a 10-minute-long flight of about 1 km to the top.

-7) Bhimakali Temple
+Mata Bhimakali Temple

 The Hatkoti shrine is a group of temples located on the banks of Pabbar River.
-The goddess Durga sits in the main complex of the temple, whereas the other ones house deities like Shiva, Ganesha, and Parvati.
+The goddess Durga sits in the main complex of the temple, and the other one’s house deities like Shiva, Ganesha, and Parvati.
 The Shikhara-styled temple with sky-piercing tops attract tourists and pilgrims alike.